migramirez2/Harmony-ONE/progress/theo-fandrich.md

 ---

+2024-03-17 Sun: Looked more closely into bitlayer and covault in preparation for calls with the CEOs.

 2024-03-16 Sat: Spent time on research of Taiko, other stable coin providers, and looked into potential new onramp providers.

 2024-03-15 Fri: Began harmony portfolio design and set up for webapp.
 Coordinating Band integration with qidao for Mai.
 Tested hyperliquid.